KARL WHITEHOUSE TAKES A LOOK AT THE HISTORY OF WOLVES V MANCHESTER UNITED

 Does anyone remember this game back in the day?
 Manchester United 1 Wolves 3 8th January 1972

-Wolves entered this game unbeaten in their last 10 matches, with eight wins and two draws—the best run of any team in the division.
+Wolves came into this match unbeaten in their last 10 games, with 8 wins and 2 draws.
+It was the best run in the division at the time.

-Manchester United pulled one back late on.
-Bobby Charlton passed to Sammy McIlroy, who turned on the edge of the Wolves’ box and slotted past Phil Parkes for his fourth goal in 10 games, making it 3-1.
+Manchester United grabbed a late consolation in the 86th minute.
+Bobby Charlton played in Sammy McIlroy, who turned on the edge of the box and finished past Phil Parkes for his fourth goal in 10 games.

-Wolves held on for a deserved victory at Old Trafford, extending their unbeaten run to 11 games.
+Wolves held on for an impressive win at Old Trafford, extending their unbeaten run to 11 games.

 Stepney, Dunne, Burns, Gowling, Edwards, Sadler, Morgan, Kidd, Charlton, Law, McIlroy.